momolabo7/portfolio/content/shunfu.md

-        // Set the text of the countdown div to the remaining time string document.getElementById("countdown").innerText = "Gerald will be in Singapore in: " + countdownString;
+        // Set the text of the countdown div to the remaining time string document.getElementById("countdown").innerText = "Gerald will be in Japan in: " + countdownString;

         // If the countdown is finished, display a message if (distance < 0) {